-Even in the midst of the market conditions of 2008, there was a real estate investment strategy that would have made you look like the smartest investor around, had you repositioned your IRA funds to take advantage of it.
-By correctly adding real estate to your retirement account, you could have enjoyed predictable growth while sidestepping the volatility of traditional Wall Street investments.
+Even in the midst of the market conditions of 2008, there was a real estate investment strategy that could have made you look like the smartest investor around, had you repositioned your IRA funds to take advantage of it.
+By correctly adding the right type of real estate to your retirement account, you could have enjoyed predictable growth while sidestepping the volatility of traditional Wall Street investments.

 Most people are not even aware they can invest in real estate with their IRA.
 The large financial institutions that act as custodians for retirement accounts do not offer alternative investments, so people assume IRA’s are limited to stocks, bonds, and mutual funds.
 The secret, however, lies in the Self-Directed IRA, a tool that lets you add the power of real estate to your retirement account.

 Your Secret Weapon: The Self-Directed IRA